 Most people don’t know what is involved in egg freezing.
 Before pursuing this path to a delayed pregnancy, consider a discussion with a fertility expert.

 Egg freezing seems like the hottest fertility topic around right now.
 It’s hard to miss all the coverage on elective egg freezing events, trendy pop-ups and “should you or shouldn’t you?” quizzes.

 But beyond the trend, what do you really need to know if you’re considering the procedure for yourself or your partner?
 A lot, especially given how much hype and misinformation is out there.

-We’re here to help and answer the important questions including:
+We’re here to help and answer the important questions about egg freezing procedure including:

 - Do employers and insurance cover egg freezing?

 - What are the costs of freezing eggs?

 - Who is a good candidate for egg freezing?